 If you have an authorization for RRCC to bill a sponsoring agency for your tuition and/or fees, have the sponsoring agency contact Ashley Kastner, Business Services, 218-322-2310 email@example.com

 How are payments from outside sources applied to my bill?

 Most grants, scholarships and loans are applied directly to your account by the Financial Aid Office.
 If your financial aid pays your bill in full and there is money remaining on your account, you are entitled to a refund.

 How do I get my excess financial aid?

 If your financial aid exceeds your RRCC balance owed, you will receive your overage through direct deposit or via check.
 Checks can be picked up in the Bookstore per the schedule below.
 Please bring a photo ID with you to claim your check.
-Checks are disbursed after 10am on Tuesdays and Thursdays at the Business Office, at front desk of the Administration Building.

 - First Disbursement (12th day) - Wednesday, September 8, 2021

 - First-time, first year borrower (30 Day delay) - Thursday, September 23, 2021

 Spring Semester 2022